 Schumacher and Hamilton have won the most races in Montreal

 Two drivers share the record for most wins in Montreal: Michael Schumacher and Lewis Hamilton.
 Hamilton took his seventh victory at the track in 2019.
 Another win here would see him equal the record for most F1 wins at a single circuit.

 Schumacher and Hamilton are also the only drivers to have recorded Grand Slams at Circuit Gilles Villeneuve, doing so in 1994 and 2017 respectively.

-There are three previous winners of the Canadian Grand Prix on the 2023 grid.
+There are four previous winners of the Canadian Grand Prix on the 2024 grid.
 Lewis Hamilton has the most, with seven.
-The other previous winners are Fernando Alonso and Max Verstappen, who each have a single victory at the track.
+The other previous winners are Max Verstappen – who has two wins – and Fernando Alonso and Daniel Ricciardo, who each have a single victory at the track.

-Alan Jones, Michael Schumacher and Lewis Hamilton are the only three drivers to have taken back-to-back wins at the Circuit Gilles Villeneuve.
+Alan Jones, Michael Schumacher, Lewis Hamilton and Max Verstappen are the only four drivers who have taken back-to-back wins at the Circuit Gilles Villeneuve.
 Schumacher and Hamilton share the record for the most consecutive Montreal wins.
 Schumacher took three in a row between 2002 and 2004, while Hamilton did the same thing between 2015 and 2017.